jeffmodzel/python-flask-mock-rest-api/README.md

 # python-flask-mock-rest-api
 Mock Rest API implemented in python (with flask) and deployable to AWS Elastic Beanstalk.

+If you're looking for a simple Flask / Elastic Beanstalk example check out [eb-python-flask](https://github.com/aws-samples/eb-python-flask).

-# this readme doc is still in progress - 11/15/18
+# the code & readme doc is still in progress - 11/15/18

 ## Overview